Updated March 31, 2026

 - Commercial auto liability minimums in West Virginia are $25,000/$50,000/$25,000, so roofing vehicles used to move crews, tools, or materials should be reviewed against those limits.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a roofing contractor can sign or renew space.
+- Most commercial leases in West Virginia require proof of general liability coverage, which can affect how quickly a roofing contractor can sign or renew space.

 - Coverage needs often include certificates of insurance before a job starts, especially for roofing work on commercial sites, where clients may ask for liability, workers comp, and auto evidence.